Neuroimmune system: Reflex response to parasites

 The neuroimmune system is involved in reflexes associated with parasitic invasions of hosts.
 Nociceptors are also associated with the body's reflexes to pathogens as they are in strategic locations, such as airways and intestinal tissues, to induce muscle contractions that cause scratching, vomiting, and coughing.
 These reflexes are all designed to eject pathogens from the body.
 For example, scratching is induced by pruritogens that stimulate nociceptors on epidermal tissues.
 These pruritogens, like histamine, also cause other immune cells to secrete further pruritogens in an effort to cause more itching to physically remove parasitic invaders.
-In terms of intestinal and bronchial parasites, vomiting, coughing, sneezing, and diarrhea can also be caused by nociceptor stimulation in infected tissues, and nerve impulses originating from the brain stem that innervate respective smooth muscles.
+In terms of intestinal and bronchial parasites, vomiting, coughing, sneezing, and diarrhoea can also be caused by nociceptor stimulation in infected tissues, and nerve impulses originating from the brain stem that innervate respective smooth muscles.

 Eosinophils in response to capsaicin, can trigger further sensory sensitization to the molecule.
 Patients with chronic cough also have an enhanced cough reflex to pathogens even if the pathogen has been expelled.
 In both cases, the release of eosinophils and other immune molecules cause a hypersensitization of sensory neurons in bronchial airways that produce enhanced symptoms.
 It has also been reported that increased immune cell secretions of neurotrophins in response to pollutants and irritants can restructure the peripheral network of nerves in the airways to allow for a more primed state for sensory neurons.